anxkhn/GlimpsifyPlus/README.md

 Taking this video as an example, the diagrams are not being captured properly

-# Using Moving Averages to find the desired frames
+### Updates - Using Moving Averages to find the desired frames

 ![alt text](image-4.png)